parthsarin/RandomSpotifySong/README.md

 # Random Spotify Song

-This project contains Python files that will play a random song from Spotify by looking up the top ten songs for a random three-letter string and picking one of them.
+This project contains Python files that will play a random song from Spotify by looking up the top thirty songs for a random three-letter string and picking one of them.

 In order to allow the program to authenticate with Spotify, you will need to install the `spotipy` module for Python.
 You can install the latest version with the command: